 - The insured died in a foreign country.
 If the insured dies while abroad, an insurance company may take longer to investigate.
 Insurers always require proof of death when a claim is made.
 In the U.S., a death certificate is an acceptable proof of death.
 However, customary practices, records, and technologies vary across countries and continents.
 To ensure a claim for overseas death is not fraudulent, an insurance company may attempt to independently confirm the circumstances of the insured’s death.
 Depending on where the insured died, this may extend the investigation period significantly.

 - A beneficiary dispute occurs.
 If the insurance company is notified that multiple parties might have a claim to life insurance proceeds, it will postpone paying the benefit until a rightful beneficiary is established.
 Often, the insurance company will not make this determination itself.
 The insurer may file an interpleader action, and a court will decide the lawful beneficiary.
+In one case we had, the insurance company delayed paying for over two years because the insured had a girlfriend and child, neither named in his policy.
+Luckily for our client, Illinois law prevents such improper claim practices and unreasonable or vexatious delay in paying claims, and we were able to get our client paid.

 - The insured died within the contestability period.
 The contestability period lasts for two years.
 During this time, an insurer is allowed to investigate the original application to look for evidence of fraud.
 If the insured dies within this two-year period, a payout of benefits may be delayed while the insurer examines medical records, financial records, or other relevant evidence.